Transportation Efficient Land Use:

 Traditionally, schools occupied a central place within compact neighborhoods and community centers.
 Many students could conveniently walk or bike to school.
 In recent decades, there has been a trend toward building ever larger schools on large sites in low density areas remote from existing population centers.

 Several studies document the transportation implications of these trends.
-According the 2001 National Household Travel Survey (NHTS), less than 15 percent of students between the ages of five and 15 walked to or from school, and 1 percent biked.
-A comparable 1969 survey found that 48 percent of students walked or biked to school.
-Long travel distances are the major barrier.
+According to national travel surveys, 16 percent of students between the ages of five and 18 walked or biked to school in 2001.
+A comparable 1969 survey found that 47 percent of students walked or biked to school.
+Greater travel distances are a major factor.
 Other studies indicate that even children living close to schools are significantly less likely to walk.
 A poor walking environment, often associated with sprawl, also discourages walking and cycling.
 The magnitude of school siting impacts on the transportation network is considerable.
-For instance, a recently-built school in one southern city that will accommodate 2600 students will generate approximately 6000 vehicle trips per day.
+For instance, a school in one southern city designed to accommodate 2600 students was projected to generate approximately 6000 vehicle trips per day.
 School siting policies have major impacts on public budgets.
 The Maine State Planning Office has found that although student enrollment dropped by 27,000 between 1970 and 1995, school busing costs rose from $8.7 million to over $54 million during that same period - again associated with changing land use patterns.

 Studies have also linked childhood obesity, reduced opportunity to participate in extra-curricular activities, and a higher level of student anonymity and social alienation to the large school/distant location trend.